metaplex-foundation/docs/docs/01-programs/01-token-metadata/00-overview.md

 ## Programmable NFTs

 Because the Token Metadata program is building on top of the Solana Token program, anyone can transfer tokens (fungible or not) without going through the Token Metadata program.
-Whilst this great for program composibility, it also means that the Token Metadata program cannot enforce any rules on the tokens it is attached to.
+Whilst this is great for program composibility, it also means that the Token Metadata program cannot enforce any rules on the tokens it is attached to.

 A good example of why this can be problematic is that Token Metadata cannot enforce secondary sales royalties.
 Whilst there is **Seller Fee Basis Points** attribute on the Metadata account, it is purely [indicative](/programs/understanding-programs#indicative-fields) and anyone could create a marketplace that does not honor royalties — which is exactly what happened.